INTERVIEW: How I got SSS approval for film depicting Boko Haram atrocities - Producer - Premium Times Nigeria

 PT: What motivated you to do this film?

-Zaharadden: I watched movies which told the stories behind the fall of Sadam Hussein of Iraq, Gaddafi, Osama bin Laden and others.
+Zaharadden : I watched movies which told the stories behind the fall of Sadam Hussein of Iraq, Gaddafi, Osama bin Laden and others.
 I guess I was motivated by these stories to tell mine.

 PT: How did you get all the guns and the military props you used in the movie?

-Zaharadden: Normally you apply to the appropriate authorities as a filmmaker and they are given to you for your projects.
+Zaharadden : Normally you apply to the appropriate authorities as a filmmaker and they are given to you for your projects.

 PT: What about the army uniforms you used?

-Zaharadden: We are not given army uniforms so we had to sew ours for the sake of the movie.
+Zaharadden : We are not given army uniforms so we had to sew ours for the sake of the movie.

 PT: What response did you get from your colleagues about the film when the trailer came out?

-Zaharadden: Many applauded my courage to go this mile and produce such a film.
+Zaharadden : Many applauded my courage to go this mile and produce such a film.
 They say the film is truly worth it.

 PT: When will the movie be released?

-Zaharadden: The film will be released in April because we are currently in the post-production phase.
+Zaharadden : The film will be released in April because we are currently in the post-production phase.
 I will send a complimentary copy to Premium Times.